 Use a soft toothbrush with a pea-sized amount of fluoridated toothpaste twice a day.
-Aim for 2 minutes per day with flossing once a day.
-Your child should be seeing a dentist regularly and have fluoride applied every 6 months.
+Aim for 2 minutes per day and flossing once a day.
+Your child should see a dentist regularly and have fluoride applied every 6 months.
 Limit your child's consumption of sweetened beverages and snacks with sugar.
-Discuss the importance of taking care of his teeth.
-If your child is playing contact sports, have him wear a mouth guard.
+Discuss the importance of dental care.
+If your child is playing contact sports, make sure they wear a mouth guard.